 He graduated from the Young India Fellowship, a liberal arts program run by Ashoka University, in 2014.
-Currently, he is enrolled at the Department of Anthropology, Tallinn University – Estonia.
+Rajat also works as a digital ethnographer with Indi.com.
 In the past, he has worked in Brazil with an NGO that advocates for the rights of artisanal cheese makers and travelled across Minas Gerais.
 He also worked on a documentary about the religious/spiritual scene in Brazil and documented various rituals: Umbanda, Santo Dime, Candomble and various other healing rituals in the state of Bahia.
 Rajat has worked as an assistant director with Aarti Chabria for her debut feature ‘Mumbai Varanasi Express’ starring Darshan Zariwala.
 For his MA thesis, he follows the dying pilgrims who are brought to the holy city of Varanasi for their last vital breath, ensuring Moksha (Permanent Liberation).
 This ethnographic study contributes to the anthropology of dying spaces.

 Rajat continues to celebrate his relationship with the camera.
 For him, its an extension of his body.